humpback/humpback/docs/build-registry.md

 # Private Registry

-&ensp;&ensp;&ensp;The private registry provides the image storage infrastructure for Humpback, Humpback involves image searching, container building, and so on, all dependent on private registry services.
+The private registry provides the image storage and searching for Humpback.

 ##  Prerequisites